You finished the work. The client's happy. Now you need to get paid.

 3. Invoice Number

 A unique identifier for each invoice.
-This is essential for tracking and reference.
+You need this for tracking and reference.
 Keep it simple: INV-001, INV-002, or include dates like INV-2024-001.

 4. Invoice Date